Brain & Spine

 While you wait for emergency responders to arrive, try to remain calm.
 The person experiencing the symptoms of stroke should lie down on a flat surface with their head slightly raised to help ease blood flow.
 Loosening any tight clothing that could cause blood restriction may also help.

-What not to do
+What not to do if you suspect a stroke

 Don’t drive yourself or someone possibly experiencing a stroke to the hospital.
 Wait for emergency medical services (EMS) responders to arrive at your location and stay with the patient until that happens.
 EMS responders can pre-notify hospitals of their arrival, which can expedite evaluations and treatments at the hospital.
 They also have special tools that help them start life-saving treatments right away, on their way to the emergency room.

 As frightening as it can be to witness someone having a stroke, taking a few key steps—and avoiding others—can potentially help you or your loved one have the best possible outcome.
-“We have a process in place to treat someone who is having a stroke critically once they get here,” Dr. Deline notes.
+“We have a process in place to treat someone who is having a stroke critically once they get here,” Dr. Deline said.
 “But time is of the essence and they really need to get here as quickly as they can.”

-NEXT STEPS Stroke Care
+NEXT STEPS Finding The Right Stroke Care

 Rochester Regional Health is dedicated to delivering the highest standard of care to meet the specialized needs of people affected by stroke.
 We implement aggressive protocols and stroke treatment quality measures that are given to reduce complications and improve quality of life for stroke patients.
 And, after you or a family member have suffered a stroke we offer education, support, and a shoulder to lean on for patients and families.